The City of Mantua Refuge

 Missing on Rosa 4 mountaineers

-Disappeared on their way back from the Sella hut to the Gnifetti hut.
+Disappeared while returning from the Sella refuge to the Gnifetti hut

 FROM OUR CORRESPONDENT

-AOSTA – Four mountaineers from Mantua have been reported missing since Sunday on the Monte Rosa massif, at an altitude of more than 3,000 meters.
+AOSTA — Four mountaineers from Mantua have been missing since Sunday on the Monte Rosa massif, at an altitude of over three thousand meters.
 The hikers, Sergio Donati, 54, Giorgio Begnozzi, 41, Ugo Scalori, 39, and Vincenzo Zanotti, 33, had set out from the Gnifetti hut (m.
 3647) in the upper Gressoney Valley to make the ski-mountaineering traverse to the Quintino Sella hut (m.
 3585) in the upper Ayas Valley.
 The trip is among the “classics” of spring skiing: this year, however, due to heavy snowfall, it involves particularly arduous environmental difficulties.
 Upon reaching the Sella hut, the four mountaineers had decided to return by retracing the same route.
 Rescue efforts were organized Monday afternoon, when news was received that the hikers had not returned.
 Guides and valley people came up from Gressoney and Champoluc to conduct patrols in the area.
 A notation left by the four in which they explain their decision to return due to adverse weather conditions was found at the Sella hut.
 A military helicopter is also participating in the operations, but its deployment was limited by poor visibility.
 The high mountain areas are shrouded in a thick cloud cover, and while waiting for a clearing, the search continues with patrols by guides and valley people.
 Operations are being coordinated from the Gnifetti refuge, where two guides from Alagna also went up last night, carrying special radio equipment capable of picking up signals emitted by a transmitter.
 In fact, it appears that two of the four missing climbers have these particular devices on them, which have proven to be very efficient especially for tracking people buried by avalanches.
 Among the most pessimistic hypotheses so far made by those closely following the progress of the search, it is in fact not ruled out that the four may have been swept away by an avalanche.
 However, searches conducted yesterday on a large section of the route, presumably traveled by the climbers, yielded no results.
 “No tracks were even found,” pointed out Fritz Barrell, the guide coordinating the operations, “except for the written indication left on their return to the shelter.
 Family members of the four climbers are in Gressoney anxiously waiting.
-The search for the mountaineers was called off yesterday early afternoon due to bad weather; it is snowing heavily in the area.
-A mountain guide from the rescue teams was hit by a small avalanche near the Lyskamm Nose and sustained light bruises.
+The search for the climbers was suspended yesterday in the early afternoon due to bad weather; in fact, it is snowing heavily in the area.
+A mountain guide from the rescue teams was caught in a small avalanche near the “Naso del Lyskamm” and suffered minor bruises.

 Giorgio Giannone